PowerDNS/pdns/docs/appendices/EOL.rst

 ======================

 We aim to have a release every six months.
-The latest and previous release receive correctness, stability and security updates.
+The latest release receives correctness, stability and security updates.
-The release before that gets critical security updates only.
+The two releases before that get critical updates only.
 Older releases are marked end of life and receive no updates at all.
 Pre-releases do not receive immediate security updates.

-The currently supported release train of PowerDNS Authoritative Server is 4.5.
+The currently supported release train of PowerDNS Authoritative Server is 4.6.

-PowerDNS Authoritative Server 4.4 will only receive correctness, stability and security updates and will be receiving critical updates only after PowerDNS Authoritative Server 4.6 is released.
-It will be end of life after PowerDNS Authoritative Server 4.7 is released.
+PowerDNS Authoritative Server 4.5 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 4.8 is released.

-PowerDNS Authoritative Server 4.3 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 4.6 is released.
+PowerDNS Authoritative Server 4.4 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 4.7 is released.

-PowerDNS Authoritative Server 4.2, 4.1, 4.0, 3.x and 2.x are end of life, and will not
+PowerDNS Authoritative Server 4.0 through 4.3, 3.x, and 2.x are End of Life.
-receive any updates, not even security fixes.

 Note: Users with a commercial agreement with PowerDNS.COM BV or Open-Xchange can receive extended support for releases which are End Of Life.
 If you are